 Top 24 Warehouse KPIs

 Metrics that measure receiving performance are among the most critical warehouse KPIs.
-Warehouse operations begin with this process and any inefficiency here will have a snowball effect on all the subsequent processes, thus multiplying inefficiencies.
+Warehouse operations begin with this process, and any inefficiencies here will snowball through all the subsequent processes.

 Warehouse KPI metrics that correspond to the receiving process are:

-These warehouse KPIs help managers identify the lapses in receiving and save a chain reaction of inefficiencies down the process line.
+These warehouse KPIs help managers identify any lapses in receiving and avoid a chain reaction of inefficiencies down the process line.

-Catching inefficiencies, like a long receiving cycle because of busy dock doors, can lead to elimination of discrepancies as early as in the receiving stage.
+Catching inefficiencies, such as a long receiving cycle caused by busy dock doors, can reduce deficiencies as early as in the receiving stage.

-Once goods are received, the process of putaway begins with placing each item at a designated location that offers convenient retrieval.
+Once goods are received, the process of putaway begins with placing each item at a designated location selected for most convenient retrieval.